Showroom of Compassion

-Showroom of Compassion is the sixth full-length studio album from the band Cake, released on January 11, 2011.
+Showroom of Compassion is the sixth studio album from the band Cake, released on January 11, 2011.
 Produced by the band, it was the band's first studio album to be independently released.
 The musical style of Showroom of Compassion is grounded in the band's unique style of alternative rock, combining droll, often esoteric lyrics rife with word play and syncopation, catchy distorted guitar riffs, complex bass patterns, Moog and prominent use of trumpet.
 Cake's former lead guitarist, Greg Brown, makes a guest appearance on the song "Bound Away", his first appearance on a Cake album since 1996's Fashion Nugget.

 The album was the band's first since the release of Pressure Chief in 2004, the longest gap to date between two consecutive Cake studio albums.
 It debuted at number one on the Billboard 200 for one week, becoming the band's first album to do so.
 The album's first single, "Sick of You", reached No. 13 on the Billboard Rock Songs chart.

 A few of the songs on the album charted in the United States, including "Sick of You" (which reached No. 8 on the Bubbling Under chart and No. 4 on the Alternative Songs chart); "Long Time", which peaked at No. 15 on the Alternative Songs chart; and "Mustache Man (Wasted)", which reached No. 22 on the Alternative Songs chart.

 Background

 Near the beginning of recording, John McCrea and other members of the band stated that their new album would sound very different from their previous material.
 In an interview with the Sacramento News, McCrea revealed that the music on the album would range from "aggressive rock songs" to "weird pseudoclassical compositions".
-In addition, McCrea allowed piano on the LP, which he had never done because he thought it sounded "too classy".
-He also said it was the first time he allowed reverb, which he thought too many bands used to sound "grandiose".
+This album marked the first time that the band employed piano, which McCrea had previously eschewed because he felt it sounded "too classy".
+This was also the first time McCrea used reverb for any vocal tracks; he had previously avoided the effect because he thought too many bands used it as a "cheap" way to sound "grandiose".